MagdumManasi/Quiz-play-project/README.md

 A console-based **Quiz Application** developed using **Java** and **Object-Oriented Programming (OOP)** principles.
 This application allows users to participate in a multiple-choice quiz, submit answers, and receive their final score at the end of the quiz.

-The project is designed to demonstrate the practical implementation of Java fundamentals and OOP concepts such as **Encapsulation, Abstraction, Classes, Objects, and Constructors** while building an interactive and user-friendly application.
+The project is designed to demonstrate the practical implementation of Java fundamentals and OOP concepts such as **Encapsulation, Abstraction, Classes, Objects, and Constructors** while building an interactive and user-friendly application..

 ## ✨ Features